Rega-Net:Retina Gabor Attention for Deep Convolutional Neural Networks: Conclusion

 \section{Conclusion}

 We propose a novel method for designing convolutional kernels based on the retina-like principle in this letter.
-And we design a state-of-the-art attention mechanism named Rega-Net.
+And we design a state-of-the-art attention module named Rega-Net.
 Experimental results show that the proposed method increases Top-1 accuracy by up to 2.468\% on image classification compared to the original network.
 The mAP is increased by up to 3.5\% on object detection.
 The accuracy of CNN is effectively improved when compared with SOTA networks.
+However, Rega-Net still needs further optimization in terms of speed and computational complexity.